apache/airflow/README.md

 building and testing the OS version.
 Approximately 6 months before the end-of-life of a previous stable version of the OS, Airflow switches the images released to use the latest supported version of the OS.
-For example since ``Debian Buster`` end-of-life was August 2022, Airflow switched the images in `main` branch to use ``Debian Bullseye`` in February/March 2022.
+For example since ``Debian Buster`` end-of-life was August 2022, Airflow switched the images in `main` branch to use ``Debian Bookworm`` in February/March 2022.
 The version was used in the next MINOR release after the switch happened.
-In case of the Bullseye switch - 2.3.0 version used ``Debian Bullseye``.
+In case of the Bookworm switch - 2.3.0 version used ``Debian Bookworm``.
 The images released  in the previous MINOR version continue to use the version that all other releases for the MINOR version used.